-All-In-Ones (AIOs) Similar to the pocket diaper except the absorbent inner is sewn in.
+Similar to the pocket diaper except the absorbent inner is sewn in.
 There are no separate pieces to this diaper, all are sewn together.
-(Some AIOs have the absorbent piece snap in, but it would not be considered an AI2 because the cover part is not designed to sustain more than one use between washings)
+(Some AIOs have the absorbent piece snap in, but it would not be considered an AI2 because the cover part is not designed to sustain more than one use between washings).

 Pros: The ultimate in convenient easy cloth diapering.
 Simply put on baby and then when used, put in a pail or wet bag.
-No inserts to stuff, no folding, no bunching etc. These are great for grandparents, daycare, babysitters and are completely Daddy-Proof!
+No inserts to stuff, no folding, no bunching etc. These are great for grandparents, daycare, babysitters, or anyone new or nervous about cloth diapering.

 Cons: These are usually pretty pricey and take a long time to dry and you only get one use one use out of the diaper before it needs to be washed again.
 Some inserts are not sewn completely down (to allow for faster drying time and the ability to customize where the absorbency lies) but may be confusing to assemble.